fmbenhassine/gamehub.io/README.md

 You can register a new account or sign in with the following credentials: foo@bar.org / foobar

-Note: `The initData.js` script will populate Mongo DB with some data so you can use the application.
+Note: `The initData.js` script will populate Mongo DB and ElasticSearch with some data so you can use the application.

 # Screen shots